 Finally, the most beautiful house in my opinion is the Villa of the Mysteries (Villa dei Misteri), 400m outside of the main site to the North-West.
 The frescoes on the walls have been extremely well preserved and partially restored, and they are really breathtaking, especially the face of a woman doing her hair that I found haunting.

-We left around 3.30pm, exhausted after 6 hours walking around the entire city but extremely happy of our visit.
+I left around 3.30pm, exhausted after 6 hours walking around the entire city but extremely happy of my visit.
 Pompeii really is an unmissable site, and as a huge part of it still hasn’t been explored at all, there will be many more discoveries in the future!

 Day 5 – road trip around the Sorrento Peninsula…

-In the morning of the fifth day, we left our Airbnb apartment in Naples to begin a two-day road trip around the Sorrento Peninsula and the Amalfi Coast.
-After seeing how people drove in Naples, we were a little bit nervous and we decided to take a full-covering insurance for our rental car, which the woman at the desk of the agency also strongly recommended.
-The price for three days jumped from 85 to 204€ just because of this insurance but it felt much safer, and it still wasn’t too expensive considering the car we had: a brand-new and very comfortable Audi A3.
+In the morning of the fifth day, I left my Airbnb apartment in Naples to begin a two-day road trip around the Sorrento Peninsula and the Amalfi Coast.
+After seeing how people drove in Naples, I was a little bit nervous and I decided to take a full-covering insurance for my rental car, which the woman at the desk of the agency also strongly recommended.
+The price for three days jumped from 85 to 204€ just because of this insurance but it felt much safer, and it still wasn’t too expensive considering the car I had: a brand-new and very comfortable Audi A3.

-After driving all around Mount Vesuvius, we reached a first lookout over the Bay of Sorrento at around 11am.
-We had an amazing weather the entire week, but this was the warmest day, and there were no clouds over the horizon: just a bright blue sky.
+After driving all around Mount Vesuvius, I reached a first lookout over the Bay of Sorrento at around 11am.
+I had an amazing weather the entire week, but this was the warmest day, and there were no clouds over the horizon: just a bright blue sky.

-Our second destination was Ieranto Bay (Baia di Ieranto), on the other side of the Sorrento Peninsula.
-We drove through a few lovely villages on our way (I don’t remember their names, apart from one called Termini where we had to do some very complicated manoeuvres to let other vehicles pass as the road was very narrow), with more gorgeous panoramas over the coast and the island of Capri just nearby.
+My second destination was Ieranto Bay (Baia di Ieranto), on the other side of the Sorrento Peninsula.
+I drove through a few lovely villages on my way (I don’t remember their names, apart from one called Termini where I had to do some very complicated manoeuvres to let other vehicles pass as the road was very narrow), with more gorgeous panoramas over the coast and the island of Capri just nearby.

 The hike of Ieranto Bay is one of the most beautiful tracks of the Sorrento Peninsula.
 Starting from Nerano, this 5km-long trail along the coast and sometimes in the shade of olive trees has a difference in height of 185m (going down first and up on the way back – more details about this hike on this great website) and provides tremendous views over the Amalfi Coast on the first part, and over Ieranto Bay and Capri at the end.

-We spent the night in another Airbnb in Sant’Agnello directly next to Sorrento, with one of the friendliest hosts I’ve ever stayed at.
-The room was charming, very clean and comfortable, everything was provided for breakfast, and she even offered us a magnet and two little bottles of prosecco!
-We were too tired to explore the city in the evening and just went to a restaurant, but the couple of streets we briefly saw looked nice; a good reason to come again another time!
+I spent the night in another Airbnb in Sant’Agnello directly next to Sorrento, with one of the friendliest hosts I’ve ever stayed at.
+The room was charming, very clean and comfortable, everything was provided for breakfast, and she even offered me a magnet and a little bottle of prosecco!
+I was too tired to explore the city in the evening and just went to a restaurant, but the couple of streets I briefly saw looked nice; a good reason to come again another time!